-Tokyo Me + Cakes and Desserts Food Hall
+No.4: Tokyo Me + Cakes and Desserts Food Hall

-This stylish dessert food hall is a treat for the eyes!
-Our tip: find the store selling the Flower Bavarois Cakes and try a petal bite-sized piece for yourselves!
+Hot tip: find the store selling the Flower Bavarois Cakes and try a petal bite-sized piece for yourselves!

-Tokyo Station Ramen Street
+No.1: Tokyo Station Ramen Street

 If your kids are big noodle fans, Ramen Alley Tokyo Station for lunch or dinner is a good spot to try.

-There’s ramen noodles from a whole bunch of different regional areas too, so plenty of flavour choices to choose from include pork broth, beef broth, chicken broth and seafood.
+Tokyo Ramen street has ramen noodles from a whole bunch of different regional areas too, so plenty of flavour choices to choose from include pork broth, beef broth, chicken broth and seafood.

 It makes my mouth water just typing that!

-Tokyo Station Restaurants
+No.2: Tokyo Station Restaurants

-More Details coming soon!
+Details about Tokyo Station food options coming soon!

-Tokyo Station Dessert Restaurants
+No.3: Tokyo Dessert Restaurants

 There’s also heaps of yummy Japanese desserts and sweet treats to try at Tokyo Station First Avenue.

-Try an Angelique New York Chou Chou Baked Donut (yum!), or visit Mihashi Desserts shop.
+Try an Angelique New York Chou Chou Baked Donut (yum!).